Democrats' bid to challenge Trump off to a messy start in Iowa

 With no results to celebrate or mourn, the candidates spun their own upbeat view of the outcome.
 The Sanders campaign released what it said were its internal numbers collected at 40% of precincts, showing him in first, ahead of Buttigieg, Warren and a trailing Biden in fourth place.

-“I have a strong feeling that at some point the results will be announced, and when those results are announced I have a good feeling we’re going to be doing very very well here in Iowa,” Sanders told cheering supporters.
+“I have a strong feeling that at some point the results will be announced, and when those results are announced I have a good feeling we’re going to be doing very, very well here in Iowa,” Sanders told cheering supporters.

 Buttigieg told his supporters in Iowa that “we don’t know the results” but was looking ahead to the next contest on Feb.
 11 in New Hampshire.